 For more information go to our Property page

 From 1 July 2020, employers were be able to bring furloughed workers back to work on a part time basis, if appropriate, whilst still being able to claim under the Furugh Scheme for hours they have not worked.
+This will be replaced from November with the Job Support Scheme.
 Read our article for more details – Flexible Furlough and the Upcoming changes.

 As a consequence of the economic effects of the pandemic some businesses are being forced to consider staff cuts.
 This often results in settlement agreement being offered to staff.
 Settlement Agreements usually have short deadlines,so we have set up a fast and efficient system, using technology, to enable us to support clients nationwide.
 We can see you in person, if required, to discuss a settlement agreement at our offices in South Wales – in Cardiff, Newport or Pontypool – or London by appointment – but we can also assist you remotely if you prefer and can offer a dame day service.

 Go to our Settlement Agreements page for more details.